CiscoDevNet/botkit-webex-samples/README.md

 where:

-- SPARK_TOKEN is the API access token of your Webex Teams bot
+- ACCESS_TOKEN is the API access token of your Webex Teams bot
 - PUBLIC_URL is the root URL at which the Webex Cloud platform can reach your bot
 - SECRET is the secret that Webex uses to sign the JSON webhooks events posted to your bot
 - [ngrok](http://ngrok.com) helps you expose the bot running on your laptop to the internet, type: `ngrok http 8080` to launch